Malaria: progress and challenges toward elimination

 The mechanism of malaria transmission was discovered in 1897.
 This led to the development of new techniques in the early 20th century.
 These included, for example, rapid and massive vector control campaigns, the use of new medications such as chloroquine, and improvements in sanitation and environmental conditions.

-Years later, the goal shifted from isolated actions to a global program aimed at achieving sustainable change.
-This was motivated by the desire to minimize the negative impact of malaria on the economy.
-Additionally, there was great optimism stemming from the success of the first residual insecticide, DDT, in interrupting the transmission of the disease.
-As a result of all this, the WHO launched the Global Malaria Eradication Programme (GMEP) in 1955.
+Years later, the goal was set to move from isolated interventions to a global programme that would produce sustainable change.
+This was driven by the desire to minimise the negative impact of malaria on the economy.
+There was also considerable optimism, stemming from the success achieved by the first residual insecticide, DDT, in interrupting disease transmission.
+As a result of all this, the WHO launched the Global Malaria Eradication Programme (GMEP) in 1955 (Nájera et al., 2011)Nájera, J. A., González-Silva, M., & Alonso, P. L. (2011).
+Some lessons for the future from the Global Malaria Eradication Programme (1955–1969).
+PLoS Medicine, 8(1), e1000412. https://doi.org/10.1371/journal.pmed.1000412.

 The "eradication" attempt was based on the rapid and massive application of the residual insecticide DDT